-- 8 The Keiki Cloning Paste Review
+Keiki Cloning Paste

 How do Keikis grow?

 A tedious process that requires a 100% sterile environment and flasking of the seeds once ready, and a lot of patience.

-It is important to mention in general that the Keiki Cloning Paste does not always work as intended.
+It is important to mention that the Keiki Cloning Paste does not always work as intended.
 Sometimes nothing will emerge from the buds where the Keiki Paste is applied.

 But does the Keiki Cloning Paste work at all?
 These are the questions we would like to answer in this article.

 What is Keiki Cloning Paste?

-In addition, lanolin is used as a carrier medium to thold the plant hormone cytokinin and for easy application onto the plant.
+In addition, lanolin is used as a carrier medium to hold the plant hormone cytokinin and for easy application onto the plant.

 A higher concentration of Cytokinin increases the growth of shoot buds, and more Auxin increases the chance of root development.
 Folke Skoog was the first person to discover the effects of Cytokinin when using Coconut Milk in the 1940s.

 How much of the Keiki Paste do I need?

 The paste is applied locally, and very little is sufficient to have the desired effect.
-Therefore even a little tub of 5ml will last a long time and many applications are possible.
+Therefore even a little tub of 5ml will last a long time, and many applications are possible.

 How to use the Keiki Cloning Paste

-Alright, you bought a Keiki paste of some sort and now you want to apply it to either your orchid, most likely a Phalaenopsis or if you are brave you are ready to apply the paste on your priced Monstera and Philodendron plants.
+Alright, you bought a Keiki paste of some sort, and now you want to apply it to either your orchid, most likely a Phalaenopsis, or if you are brave, you are ready to apply the paste on your priced Monstera and Philodendron plants.